conversejs/converse.js/docs/source/developer_api.rst

 open
 ~~~~

-Opens a chat box and returns a Backbone.View object representing a chat box.
+Opens a chat box and returns a `Backbone.View <http://backbonejs.org/#View>`_ object
+representing a chat box.

+Note that converse doesn't allow opening chats with users who aren't in your roster
+(unless you have set :ref:`allow_non_roster_messaging` to ``true``).

+Before opening a chat, you should first wait until the roster has been populated.
+This is the :ref:`rosterContactsFetched` event/promise.

+Besides that, it's a good idea to also first wait until already opened chat boxes
+(which are cached in sessionStorage) have also been fetched from the cache.
+This is the :ref:`chatBoxesFetched` event/promise.

+These two events fire only once per session, so they're also available as promises.

-To open a single chat box, provide the JID of the contact:
+So, to open a single chat box:

 .. code-block:: javascript

     converse.plugins.add('myplugin', {
-        initialize: function () {
+      initialize: function() {
-            this._converse.api.chats.open('buddy@example.com')
+        var _converse = this._converse;
+        Promise.all([
+            _converse.api.waitUntil('rosterContactsFetched'),
+            _converse.api.waitUntil('chatBoxesFetched')
+        ]).then(function() {
+            // Note, buddy@example.org must be in your contacts roster!
+            _converse.api.chats.open('buddy@example.com')
+        });
       }
     });

 To return an array of chat boxes, provide an array of JIDs: